ARehberg25/IntermediateTutorial/README.md

-# Science Week Machine Learning hands-on session
+# HK Canada Machine Learning hands-on session

 ## Introduction
 This repository holds the notebooks and code for the Machine Learning hands-on session at 2024 HK Canada Meeting, WatChMaL tutorial.
 We will explore the application of Convolutional Neural Networks to the problem of particle identification in Water Cherenkov Detector.